 Webinar: New Ways to Care (Part 1) – How Family Caregivers Can Use New Technologies at Home.

-This webinar, is a practical overview of how technology can help you care for a frail or ill loved one at home.
+This webinar (formerly titled, Current Technology Trends and Emerging Products for Caregivers in the Home), is a practical overview of how technology can help you care for a frail or ill loved one at home.
 The focus today is on making your home safer and more efficient.
 We’ll look at current products as well as some exciting innovations in the pipeline for development.

 - Family caregivers will learn about technologies that are available now to be used in the home such as monitoring, medication management, socialization and task sharing applications.

 - Participants will be provided with tips to consider when selecting technologies in the home.

 - Participants will learn about emerging technologies to ease care in the home.

 - David Lindeman, PhD, Director, Director Health Care, CITRIS, University of California and Director, Center for Technology and Aging

 - Rajiv Mehta, Principal of Bhageera Consulting and founder of Unfrazzle